ionutdanila/ffmpeg.UWP/README.md

 - The resulted libraries can be used with [FFmpegInterop Project](https://github.com/Microsoft/FFmpegInterop "FFmpegInterop Project") or any other application that requires FFmpeg libraries to run on UWP (usually C++/CX projects)

 ## Disclaimer
 The original compilation guide for WinRT/UWP can be found on [FFmpeg website](https://trac.ffmpeg.org/wiki/CompilationGuide/WinRT "ffmpeg website").
-I also extended the instructions from [Microsoft FFmpegInterop project](https://github.com/Microsoft/FFmpegInterop/blob/master/README.md "Microsoft FFmpegInterop project").
-This version builds libraries only for Windows 10 (UWP) using Visual Studio 2017 (this way we can also build for ARM64).
+I extended the instructions from [Microsoft FFmpegInterop project](https://github.com/Microsoft/FFmpegInterop/blob/master/README.md "Microsoft FFmpegInterop project").
+This project builds libraries only for Windows 10 (UWP) using Visual Studio 2017 (this way we can also build for ARM64).

 ## License
 - [FFmpeg](https://github.com/FFmpeg/FFmpeg "FFmpeg") offers the code under [GNU Lesser General Public License version 2.1 or later (LGPL v2.1+)](https://github.com/FFmpeg/FFmpeg/blob/master/LICENSE.md "LGPL 2.1")